 We often hear from divers who would like to assist us with research efforts in the sanctuary.
 While we appreciate the enthusiasm behind these offers, we are unable to accept most of them.

-However, if you are planning a recreational dive trip to the sanctuary, we welcome your observations and photos of any manta rays (belly view) or whale sharks (side view).
+However, if you are planning a recreational dive trip to the sanctuary, we welcome your observations and photos of manta rays (belly view), whale sharks (side view), sea turtles or anything spawning.
+Recreational divers can also contribute to sanctuary databases through the Reef Environmental Education Foundation’s (REEF) fish survey program.